 RFC7 Orient/East-Med IM Explanations DB Netz Path charge will be invoiced to the party of the infrastructure user contract.
 SŽDC RU that used a path, except situation when no RU is assigned.
 In this case Applicant is charged. ŽSR RU that used a path, except situation when no RU is assigned.
 In this case Applicant is charged. ÖBB Infra The RU has to pay the used path whereas the non RU is liable for the payment.
 MÁV/GYSEV/VPE Path charge will be invoiced to the applicant, which requested the path.
 CFR The invoice is issued to the RU that has used the path.
 NRIC The invoice is issued to the RU that has used the path.
-OSE Not specified.
+OSE The invoice is issued to the RU that has used the path.